-Paper and Cardstock may not yield the results you want.
-Instead, try inserting your own embossing tools directly into the blade holder seat.
+^{} Paper and Cardstock may not yield the results you want.
+Instead, try inserting your own embossing tools into the multipurpose tool holder (sold separately).
 Use a larger diameter setting but keep the percentages the same.
 Also use higher pressure settings.